RudySotoo/-ELK-Stack-Project/README.md

 - :|Whitelisted IP addresses_ | 10.0.0.5 | 10.0.0.7| 10.0.0.9 |10.1.0.4|

 Machines within the network can only be accessed by ___ip__.
 - _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_ i gave access to my main PC ( 20.124.184.135)
+What was its IP address?_ i gave access to my host machine.

 A summary of the access policies in place can be found in the table below.